efren-palacios/duellinks/_posts/content/guides/deck-types/2018-01-01-spellbooks-guide-by-machdragon.md

 * Flipping your own Blue Boi face-down is also a good move if your opponent summons {Vision Hero Vyon} and uses the Malicious they send to summon another copy of Malicious from their deck.
 During their battle phase, they will attack using their 800 atk Malicious first.
 This way your Blue Boi will be removed from the field and you will not be able to use Fate while you do not control a spellcaster.
 When they attack with Malicious, this is when you want to flip Blue Boi face-down to prevent damage and gain a search.
 They usually will attack with Vyon next dealing 1000 damage and follow up with a Mask Change by summoning Anki for another 2800 damage.
 Here you have taken 1000+2800 = 3800, leaving you with 200 LP left.
 Only if your opponent is very lucky they will be able to draw either a Chalice or Mask Change to actually kill you that turn.
 If you had not protected yourself from the Malicious attack, you would have taken 300 extra damage and lost the game right there.
 You will want to remove Anki from the field as well as Malicious by using a combination of Spellbook of Fate and Power to clear your opponent’s monsters, while setting up another Fate to protect yourself and disrupt your opponent on the following turn.

-* Some Hero players like to use {Destiny Hero – Drilldark} in their Hero builds.
+* Some Hero players like to use {Destiny HERO – Drilldark} in their Hero builds.
 His effect special summons a Destiny Hero from hand with ATK less than or equal to Drilldark’s ATK on field.
 This means that by using Fate to flip down Drilldark or banish to it from the field, your opponent will not be able to summon an extra Destiny Hero from hand.
 Cool right?

 ---